rabiahasturkk/rabiahasturkk/README.md

 <h1 align="center">Hi 👋, I'm Rabia</h1>
 <h3 align="flex-start">
-📌I’m working on Front-end Development (JavaScript | React).I love to code and get involved with web technologies.
+📌I’m working on Frontend Development (JavaScript | React).I love to code and get involved with web technologies.
 Designing user-friendly and compelling web experiences is not just a job for me, it's also a passion.
 Adapting to the dynamic nature of the front-end world and following the ever-evolving technologies always excite me.
 I am trying to achieve better projects by constantly improving myself on responsive design and browser compatibility.
 I use HTML, CSS and JavaScript.
 You can browse my work and discover interesting projects in my codebase.
 My interest in technology is not limited to coding.
 I love traveling and I care a lot about learning about different cultures.
 </h3>

 📫 If you want to collaborate, you can reach me at rabiahstrk1@gmail.com or on LinkedIn.
-Happy coding !
+Happy coding everyone!

 <h3 align="left">Social Media:</h3>